opensya/Africa-Area-Data/CODE_OF_CONDUCT.md

-# Code of Conduct – Africa Area Data
+# Code of Conduct – Area Open Data

 ## 1. Our Commitment